-GCS and Northside Hospital Cancer Institute offer state of the art offers compassionate, state-of-the-art, cost-effective medical care to adult cancer and hematology patients.
+GCS and Northside Hospital Cancer Institute offer compassionate, state of the art, cost-effective medical care to adult cancer and hematology patients.
 We are committed to providing care that enhances quality of life for each patient.

 Cancer not only attacks physical health; it threatens emotional and spiritual well-being.
 The physicians of Georgia Cancer Specialists recognize that treating the mind, body, and spirit of our patients helps to give them the highest quality of life before, during, and after cancer treatment.